wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 * Byte
 * MAC

-If Wallarm has no data to define the format, it sets the generic type:
+If the value in the parameter does not fit a specific data format, then one of the common data types will be specified:

 * Integer
 * Number